Skip to content

 • ShareASale (wide variety across niches)

-• Brand-specific programs (highest commissions)
+• Brand-specific programs (highest commission rates)

 8. Community Manager

-It’s very rewarding to know that you can earn $3,000–$7,000/month full-time helping creators and brands build the communities their audiences want — without creating content yourself.
+You can earn $3,000–$7,000/month full-time helping creators and brands build the communities their audiences want — without creating content yourself.

 At first, community managers earn $1,000–$3,000/month part-time.
-Later, with a track record managing growing communities, full-time positions pay $3,000–$7,000/month, with senior managers at larger operations earning $50,000–$80,000+ annually.
+Later, with a track record managing growing communities, full-time positions pay $3,000–$7,000/month.
+Senior managers at larger operations earn $50,000–$80,000+ annually.

 How to Get Started